ARDG-NRAO/LibRA/doc/AlgoArch/README.md

-The "end-users" from our point of view are both -- researchers who use these algorithmic components for data processing directly to produce astronomical results, and also individuals and groups engaged in algorithms R&D and may use these core algorithmic components in their software.
+The "end-users" from our point of view are both -- researchers who use these algorithmic components for data processing directly to produce scientific results, and also individuals and groups engaged in algorithms R&D and may use these core algorithmic components in their software.
 For the latter group, the implementation must provide easy and direct access to well established algorithms so that those don't